 Hunting for a rental apartment is just about the worst thing about modern urban life.
-Not only do you have to contend with application fees and sketchy brokers, compete with other prospective tenants, and traipse through one messy, half-packed living room after another; but once you finally find a place that you can afford and that doesn’t have literal holes in the walls — you have to move in and actually LIVE WITH all the ugly, outdated apartment features that you tried desperately to ignore as you signed the lease and handed over your entire month’s income.
+Not only do you have to contend with application fees and sketchy brokers, compete with other prospective tenants, and traipse through one messy, half-packed living room after another; but once you finally find a place that you can afford and that doesn’t have literal holes in the walls—you have to move in and actually LIVE WITH all the ugly, outdated apartment features that you tried desperately to ignore as you signed the lease and handed over your entire month’s income.

 Unless, of course, you are a DIYer.

-The only thing we DIYers have to live with is our penchant for hoarding supplies (politely known as “being prepared”).
+The only thing we DIYers have to live with is our penchant for hoarding supplies, politely known as “being prepared.”

-So roll up your sleeves, guys, because today we are going to tackle one often-ignored rental eyesore: the kitchen backsplash.
+So roll up your sleeves, because today we are going to tackle one often-ignored rental eyesore: the kitchen backsplash.
 Keep reading to see how these temporary and removable backsplash ideas will make you love your apartment kitchen, without sacrificing your security deposit.

 Check out some more peel-and-stick tile DIY backsplash ideas: